On a budget? Here's your guide to exploring some of San Francisco's best sights, entertainment and culture without opening your wallet.

 Follow the retro signs marked with a seagull to hit all of San Francisco’s picturesque highlights, from the Palace of Fine Arts to Stow Lake.
 The winding route was first designed in 1938.

 Watch bakers make the city’s legendary sourdough bread inside a glass-walled demonstration bakery and learn about the bread’s Gold-Rush roots with interactive exhibits.
-While not free, admission is a modest $3.

 San Francisco Entertainment